HYDE PARK THEATRE PRESENTS

 April 30 –May 9, 2026

+Produced by ScriptWorks.
 The beloved annual Austin 10-minute play festival!
-More information here soon or at the ScriptWorks website.
+More information here soon or on the ScriptWorks website.

 • an unsmiling white woman with long white hair in a blue mechanic's coverall leans on a rusting orange gas tank